Acosix/alfresco-utility/README.md

 ## Build

-This project can be build simply by executing the standard Maven build lifecycles for package, install or deploy depending on the intent for further processing.
+This project can be built simply by executing the standard Maven build lifecycles for package, install or deploy depending on the intent for further processing.
 A Java Development Kit (JDK) version 8 or higher is required for the build of the master branch, while the Alfresco 4.2 branch requires Java 7.

 By inheritance from the Acosix Alfresco Maven framework, this project uses the [Maven Toolchains plugin](http://maven.apache.org/plugins/maven-toolchains-plugin/) to allow potential cross-compilation against different Java versions.
 This is used for instance in a [separate branch to provide an Alfresco 4.2 compatible version](https://github.com/Acosix/alfresco-utility/tree/alfresco-42) of this addon.
 In order to build the project it is necessary to provide a basic toolchain configuration via the user specific Maven configuration home (usually ~/.m2/).
 That file (toolchains.xml) only needs to list the path to a compatible JDK for the Java version required by this project.
 The following is a sample file defining a Java 7 and 8 development kit.